EmasXP/conftastic/README.md

 config.from_environment("MY_COOL_APP")
 ```

-But what  happens if you want to have these settings as defaults, and let the setting file(s) have higher priority?
+But what  happens if you want to have these settings as defaults, and let the settings file(s) have higher priority?

-To our rescue, the `Config` is a dictionary, so we can pass it to the `Loader`:
+To our rescue, the `Config` is a dictionary so we can pass it to the `Loader`:

 ```python
 from conftastic import Loader, Config